mehak0503/Mass-media/README.md

 ### Publication

-Our work is published in [ACM KDD DSSG'21] (https://amulyayadav.github.io/DSSG-21/).
-The full paper version of publication can be found at [Published Paper] (https://www.cse.iitd.ernet.in/%7Easeth/explaining_development_patterns.pdf).
+Our work is published in [ACM KDD DSSG'21](https://amulyayadav.github.io/DSSG-21/).
+The full paper version of publication can be found at [Published Paper](https://www.cse.iitd.ernet.in/%7Easeth/explaining_development_patterns.pdf).

 ### Project Requirements